Table of Contents

 Learn about: 10 Most Used Blockchain tools

 The people who created Ethereum built this wallet, and it’s the official Ethereum wallet in the market.
+Also, considered as one of the best ethereum wallet.
 However, you need to be familiar with blockchain before you use Mist.
 That’s because it is a little complicated to use.

 It is open-source so that you can use it for free.
 However, to use Mist, you’ll have to install the full node of Ethereum, which is more than 1 TB in size in your device.
 After you complete the download, you’ll have the entire Ethereum blockchain.